Mitsubishi Debonair: Second generation (S11A/S12A; 1986)

 In July 1986, Mitsubishi changed the appearance of the Debonair, as its previous version was seen as extremely rare and not a sales leader or image maker of Mitsubishi vehicles.
 The second-generation Debonair adopted a front-wheel drive layout, a cost-effective way to increase interior space without investing money on engineering in an executive sedan, shared with the E11 Galant.
 It also came with Mitsubishi's first V6 engines, the 6G71 2.0-liter and the 6G72 3.0-liter under the "Cyclone" moniker, which were shared with the Galant model line later.
 So as to comply with the Japanese government regulations concerning exterior dimensions and engine displacement, vehicles installed with the 2.0-liter engine were installed in a shorter and narrower body–accomplished by fitting smaller bumpers.
-Fitted with the 150 PS 3.0-liter V6 engine, the Debonair would reach 195 km/h, if it wasn't for the mandatory 180 km/h limiter used in Japanese cars.
+Fitted with the 150 PS 3.0-liter V6 engine, the Debonair could reach 195 km/h, if it wasn't for the mandatory 180 km/h limiter used in Japanese cars.

-The Debonair took full advantage of the front-wheel drive layout to allow for much passenger space.
-The cavernous trunk was also designed so as to ensure that two sets of golf clubs could be carried.
-The Debonair was a reasonable success; sales in its first full year (1987) were 6,230 cars in Japan, compared to a mere 205 of its predecessor in 1985.
+The Debonair took advantage of the front-wheel drive layout to allow for more passenger space.
+The trunk was also designed so as to ensure that two sets of golf clubs could be carried.
+The Debonair was a reasonable success; sales in its first full year (1987) were 6,230 cars in Japan, compared to 205 by its predecessor in 1985.